Krushnakant-08/Smart_Event_Manager/README.md

 - **🗓️ Add, Edit, & Delete Events** – Full CRUD functionality.
 - **👁️ Multiple Views**
   - **Day View**: See all events scheduled for a specific date.
+  - **Today View**: Instantly see events scheduled for today.
   - **All Events View**: List all scheduled events.
 - **🔍 Search Events** – Instantly find events by keyword.
 - **⚠️ Conflict Detection** – Prevents double-booking by detecting overlapping schedules.
 - **💾 Persistent Storage** – Events are stored in `events.json`.
+- **📧 Email Reminders** – Automatically send reminders to attendees for today’s events.
 - **🧩 Modular Structure** – Code is separated into modules for maintainability and scalability.

 ---